-We recommend the Hoka One Clifton for Sesamoiditis.
+We recommend the Hoka Bondi 8 for Sesamoiditis pain relief.

-The Hoka One Clifton can be purchased in various widths, ensuring the toes are compressed in the shoe’s toebox.
+The Hoka Bondi 8 can be purchased in various widths, ensuring the toes are compressed in the shoe’s toebox.

-The Hoka has a 5mm drop reducing the pressure on the forefoot and sesamoid when standing.
-They have ultra-responsive cushioning to reduce the vibration on the sesamoid bone when walking or running.
+The Bondi 8 has a 4mm drop reducing the pressure on the forefoot and sesamoid when standing.
+They have plush cushioning to reduce the vibration on the sesamoid bone when walking or running.